maxrightgame/java-project-61/README.md

 2. Follow the provided instructions.
 3. Win!

-The application closes when player wins or lose.
+The application closes when the player wins or loses.

-To exit the application type "0" in the menu.
+To exit the application, type "0" in the menu.

 ## Screenshots of the game